Biased random walk in positive random conductances on $\mathbb{Z}^{d}$: Regeneration times

 \end{theorem}

-A similar theorem was proved in~\cite{Shen} (as Theorems 3.3 and 3.5).
-In our context, the random variables studied: $\tau_1$, $D$ etc. are defined differently from the corresponding ones in~\cite{Shen}.
-Nevertheless, our notations were chosen so that we may prove Theorem~\ref{th_indep} simply by following word for word the proofs of Theorems 3.3 and 3.5 in~\cite{Shen}.
-The reader should start reading after Remark 3.2 in~\cite{Shen} to have all necessary notations.
-To avoid any possible confusion we point out that in~\cite{Shen}, the measures $\PR$, $P_{x,\omega}$ and $P$ correspond respectively to the environment, the quenched random walk and the annealed measure and that $\omega(b)$ denotes the conductances of an edge $b$.
+A similar theorem was proved in \cite{Shen} (as Theorems 3.3 and 3.5).
+In our context, the random variables studied ($\tau_1$, $D$ etc.) are defined differently from the corresponding ones in \cite{Shen}.
+Nevertheless, our notation was chosen so that we may prove Theorem \ref {thindep} simply by following word for word the proofs of Theorems 3.3 and 3.5 in \cite{Shen}.
+The reader should start reading after Remark 3.2 in \cite{Shen} to have all necessary notation.
+To avoid any possible confusion we point out that in~\cite{Shen}, the measures $\PR $, $P_{x,\omega}$ and $P$ correspond, respectively, to the environment, the quenched random walk and the annealed measure and that $\omega(b)$ denotes the conductances of an edge $b$.

-We bring the reader's attention to the fact that we have not proved yet that $\tau_k<\infty$, $\PR$-a.s.~(or $\PR^a$-a.s. for any $a\in[1/K,K]$).
+We bring the reader's attention to the fact that we have not proved yet that $\tau_k<\infty$, $\PR$-a.s. (or $\PR^a$-a.s. for any $a\in [1/K,K]^{\mathcal{E}}$).
 We only know this for $k=1$.
-This is enough to prove Theorem~\ref{th_indep} for $k=1$.
-Using Theorem~\ref{th_indep} for $k=1$ and Theorem~\ref{tail_tau_2}, we may show that $\tau_2<\infty$, $\PR$-a.s.~(or $\PR^a$-a.s. for any $a\in[1/K,K]$) and thereafter obtain Theorem~\ref{th_indep} for $k=2$.
-Hence, we may proceed by induction to prove Theorem~\ref{th_indep} alongside the following result.
+This is enough to prove Theorem \ref{thindep} for $k=1$.
+Using Theorem \ref{thindep} for $k=1$ and Theorem \ref{tailtau2}, we may show that $\tau _2<\infty $, $\PR$-a.s. (or $\PR^a$-a.s. for any $a\in[1/K,K]^{\mathcal{E}}$) and thereafter obtain Theorem \ref{thindep} for $k=2$.
+Hence, we may proceed by induction to prove Theorem \ref{thindep} alongside the following result.